 All the seasons offer something different, with a variety of things to see and events taking place.

 In Winter (December, January, February) it is much quieter.
 The landscape is picturesque with snow capped mountains.
-Take a romantic break and celebrate St Valentine's day in February, or St Dwynwen's day in January.
+Take a romantic break and celebrate St Valentine's Day in February, or St Dwynwen's Day on 25 January.

 How to get to Wales

 As part of the UK, Wales is easy to get to by air, land and sea.
-Cardiff Airport is the biggest in Wales, with over 50 direct routes, including Wizz Air's recently launched flights from destinations including Faro in Portugal.
+Cardiff Airport is the biggest in Wales, with over 50 direct routes.
 There are also at least 900 connecting destinations worldwide.
 It is ideally placed for travels around South, West and Mid Wales.
 Some of England's airports are well placed for Wales, too.